cloudflare/cloudflare-docs/products/email-routing/src/content/postmaster.md

 On this page, you will find technical information about Email Routing and best practices, rules, guidelines, and troubleshooting tools related to Email Routing.

-This Postmaster page is especially helpful to the technical community and other Email providers.
+This Postmaster page is especially helpful to the technical community and other email providers.

 ## Limits

-Currently Email Routing does not support messages bigger than 25 MiB.
+Currently, Email Routing does not support messages bigger than 25 MiB.

 ## Outbound prefixes